 Transmission Service Charge (“TSC”): A charge designed to ensure recovery of the embedded cost of a transmission system owned by a Member System.

-Transmission Shortage Cost: A series of quantity/price points that defines the maximum Shadow Price of a particular Constraint that will be used in calculating LBMP.
-The Transmission Shortage Costs are set at $350/MWh for shortages above zero and less than or equal to 5MW, $2350/MWh for shortages above 5MW and less than or equal to 20MW, and $4000/MWh for shortages above 20MW.
+Transmission Shortage Cost: As defined in the NYISO Services Tariff.

 Transmission System: The facilities operated by the ISO that are used to provide Transmission Services under Part 3, Part 4 or Part 5 of this Tariff.